 1 // Customize Some Old Crates

 People often wonder how make vertical gardens work.
 Vertical garden ideas are not that hard to start.
 For instance, you can reconstruct some old crates that were used in the shipment of goods.
 Just make them able to hold organic contents, a little soil, and you’re good to go.
-Then arrange them vertically at a selected spot in the compound or your balcony.
+Then arrange them vertically at a selected spot in the compound or in your balcony vegetable garden.

 2 // Make Use of an Old Ladder